S0ULZXHeRo/Waterfox-FlexSidebar/README.md

 ## 🐛 Known Issues

-* **Browser Addon Themes:** Enabling any custom Firefox or Waterfox browser theme (or add-on theme) turns the sidebar/icon rail transparent.
+* **Transparent Broken Sidebar:** Enabling any custom Firefox or Waterfox browser theme (or add-on theme) as well as Photon and Proton layouts turn the sidebar/icon rail transparent.
 The functionality and shortcuts remain fully operational, but visual background alignment breaks.
-It is recommended to use standard/default themes.
+It is recommended to use standard/default themes with Nova layout.

 ---